markd2/RandomLearning/DataOrientedDesign/readme.md

 * _Data-Oriented Demo: SOA, composition_ - video by Jonathan Blow - https://www.youtube.com/watch?v=ZHqFrNyLlpA
     - only watched the first bit.
 Some "OO makes it hard to do X", some on structure of arrays, and how it's expressed in the new language.
+* _Efficiency with Algorithms, Performance and Data Structures_ - talk by Chandler Carruth cppcon - https://www.youtube.com/watch?v=fHNmRkzxHWs&t=13s
+    - nice definitions of efficiency and performance (lighting up all the transistors)
+    - includes the Jeff Dean latency chart around 37:10

 And to consume: